PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 for valid static multi-candidate, multi-adapter, quantized-metadata, and name- collision fixtures.

+Swin-style window-partition canonicalization is owned by `passes/window_partition_layout.py`.
+A two-Reshape/one-Transpose preflight preserves historical unused-tensor pruning without constructing an index for unrelated graphs.
+Otherwise one optional or local `ModelIRGraphIndex` enumerates graph-order first-Reshape candidates and proves the exact ordered, exclusive `RESHAPE -> TRANSPOSE -> RESHAPE` chain before replacing it with `SPACE_TO_DEPTH -> RESHAPE`.
+Both production call sites supply the Session LayoutState.

+The input is rank-four NHWC and the first Reshape is exactly `[N,OH,BS,OW,BS,C]`, where the square block is greater than one and reconstructs the input height and width.
+The Transpose permutation is exactly `[0,1,3,2,4,5]`, its output is `[N,OH,OW,BS,BS,C]`, and the retained final Reshape is `[N*OH*OW,BS*BS,C]`.
+All data tensors have identical dtypes and either no quantization or the same valid per-tensor grid.
+Shape and permutation vectors are producer-free INT32/INT64 constants with exact vector metadata;
+runtime graph inputs are not treated as constants.

+Every produced boundary has one producer, internal outputs are private and exclusively consumed by the next ordered operator, and the data source is a graph input, producer-free constant, or uniquely produced earlier value.
+The former Transpose object becomes SPACE_TO_DEPTH in place, preserving version, axis semantics, and ONNX provenance while receiving the exact block option and lineage-aware data edge.
+One differential index maintains its type, inputs, and removal of the first Reshape.

+Static valid graphs retain exact former ModelIR and statistics.
+Consistent dynamic batch, spatial, or channel metadata is propagated through SPACE_TO_DEPTH.
+When the retained final Reshape needs one inferred dimension, its private shape vector and `newShape`/`onnxRawNewShape` options are planned as one `-1` transaction and protected from later static cleanup.
+Two inferred output dimensions cannot be represented by this Reshape and remain unchanged.
+This also makes duplicate/later producers, public-input conflicts, floating or produced constants, missing output metadata, mixed dtypes, invalid grids, and shape/signature mismatches complete no-ops.

 ## Managed-corpus SWAP exclusion policy

 Managed corpus validation remains strictly sequential.
 While each converter